 Drivers who follow too closely leave an unsafe amount of space between their vehicle and the vehicle ahead.
 Tailgaters don’t leave themselves enough room to react and stop safely if the car ahead brakes suddenly.

 A rear end collision could injure you, the tailgating driver, the passengers, and potentially others in a multi-vehicle accident.
 Rear end accidents can cause major injuries.
 It’s important to see a doctor right away if you are in an accident.

 It’s impossible to avoid all tailgaters, but here are a few tips to help keep you and your passengers safe:

 - Have someone else in your car call the police (do not make the call yourself).

-Contact a Tailgating Car Accident Attorney in Las Vegas for Help
+Talk to Seasoned Car Accident Attorneys in Las Vegas for Help

-If you have been involved in a collision with a tailgating driver and sustained injuries, the rear-end accident lawyers at Sam & Ash, LLP can help you recover the money to pay for your medical bills and other expenses.
+If you have been involved in a collision with a tailgating driver and sustained injuries, the car accident lawyers at Sam & Ash Injury Law can help you recover the money to pay for your medical bills and other expenses.
 When someone does you wrong, you deserve What’s Right.
-Contact us today for a free initial consultation with a Las Vegas personal injury attorney.
+Contact us today for a free initial consultation.